JenFranko/portfolio/src/content/work/now-next.md

   ## Project Overview

-  NOW/NEXT is built for speed, features changing exhibits fueled by pop culture and emerging trends in science and technology.
+  NOW/NEXT is built for speed, features-changing exhibits fueled by pop culture and emerging trends in science and technology.
 Designed with modular components are used to maintain a responsive, flexible space that invites visitors into the dynamic pace of innovation.
 The hardware, cabling, and